 "As the movement and the size of the demonstrations increase over a period of time, it will become clear that we are not a tiny isolated minority" — Brian Waite, The Body Politic No 3.
 1972, 4.

-Lesbian and Gay Liberation in Canada is supported by the Humanities Data Lab at the University of Ottawa, the Ryerson University Centre for Digital Humanities, the Ryerson University Library, the Social Sciences and Humanities Research Council of Canada, and the Department of Canadian Heritage.
+Lesbian and Gay Liberation in Canada is supported by the Humanities Data Lab at the University of Ottawa, the Toronto Metropolitan University Centre for Digital Humanities, the Toronto Metropolitan University Libraries, the Social Sciences and Humanities Research Council of Canada, and the Department of Canadian Heritage.

 Please visit our About page for a full list of the people responsible for LGLC.